himasz/booknotes/system-design/understanding-distributed-systems/part02/README.md

 Checks are an example of persistent messages - in other words, they are processed **exactly once**.

+---

+Asynchronous transactions can provide a viable alternative to the Two-Phase Commit (2PC) protocol, especially in scenarios where 2PC's blocking nature and reliance on high availability of participants are problematic.
+The analogy of a check in a fund transfer is a great real-world example of handling such transactions.
+Let's dive deeper into this concept and explore how asynchronous transactions work and the principles behind them.

+### Asynchronous Transactions

+#### Key Characteristics

+1. **Non-blocking**:
+   - Unlike 2PC, asynchronous transactions do not require all participants to be available at the same time.
+   - Each participant can process its part of the transaction independently.

+2. **Eventual Consistency**:
+   - The system may be in an inconsistent state temporarily, but it will eventually reach a consistent state.
+   - Participants work towards achieving consistency without blocking the entire transaction process.

+3. **Persistent Messaging**:
+   - Messages (or actions) in the transaction are durable and reliable, ensuring they are processed exactly once.
+   - Systems use persistent messaging mechanisms to guarantee delivery and prevent duplication.

+### Example: Fund Transfer using Asynchronous Transactions

+#### Scenario

+- Bank A sends a check to Bank B.
+- While the check is in transit, the accounts at both banks are in an inconsistent state.
+- Eventually, Bank B processes the check, and both accounts reflect the final, consistent state.

+#### Steps in the Asynchronous Transaction

+1. **Initiate Transaction**:
+   - Bank A issues a check and deducts the amount from the sender's account.
+   - A message (check) is sent to Bank B.

+2. **Transit State**:
+   - The check is in transit, representing an outstanding amount at Bank A and an unprocessed amount at Bank B.
+   - Both banks are aware of this pending transaction but operate independently.

+3. **Process Transaction**:
+   - Bank B receives the check, validates it, and credits the recipient's account.
+   - Bank B acknowledges the completion of the transaction back to Bank A.

+4. **Final Consistency**:
+   - Upon receiving the acknowledgment, Bank A confirms the transaction completion.
+   - Both banks now reflect the final, consistent state.

+### Implementation in Distributed Systems

+#### Persistent Messaging with Asynchronous Processing

+1. **Message Queues**:
+   - Use message queues (e.g., Kafka, RabbitMQ) to manage transaction messages between participants.
+   - Messages are durable and processed exactly once, ensuring reliability.

+2. **State Tracking**:
+   - Each participant maintains a log of pending and completed transactions to manage states and ensure eventual consistency.

+3. **Retry Mechanism**:
+   - Implement retry logic to handle transient failures and ensure that all messages are eventually processed.

+### Conclusion

+Asynchronous transactions offer a robust solution for handling distributed transactions without the blocking nature of 2PC.
+By leveraging persistent messaging and eventual consistency, systems can achieve reliability and durability even in the face of participant unavailability or long-lived transactions.
+This approach, inspired by real-world examples like check processing, provides a practical and scalable alternative for distributed systems.

+---
 ## Outbox Pattern
 Common issue - persist data in multiple data stores, eg Database + Elasticsearch.